Safer Batteries Made With Wood

 Research led, Liangbing Hu said, “This is part of our ongoing research to use natural materials to improve batteries.
 Using nature’s bio-structure, we can find inspiration to create new ways of storing energy, and we can use renewable materials, too.”

-This new method for safer batteries store Li metals in the natural channels of wood.
+This new method for safer battery storage stores Li metals in the natural channels of wood.
 The wood channels inside it are used to carry water and nutrients.
-Although, the wood act as a chamber that provides huge bandwidth to store a number of Li metals.
-As Li metals enter in wood, it stores them comfortably and securely by maintaining the wood’s rigid exterior structure.
+Although the wood acts as a chamber that provides a huge bandwidth to store a number of Li metals.
+As Li metals enter wood, it stores them comfortably and securely by maintaining the wood’s rigid exterior structure.

 By doing this procedure, the battery could run safely even with fast charge and discharge rates.
 It has a high current density is equal to having excessive Li metals flow into/out of the wood.
 This may cause problems during occur at the door.
 And this is the main approach used in this research.
 Scientists just increased the number of doors available to the Li ions as they enter the wood, and avoided the pile-ups.
 This makes a few Li-metals passing through each gate, that’s what called local current density.